-Pay eligible expenses with your Discovery Benefits Debit Card.
+Pay eligible expenses with your Discovery Benefits debit card.

-- Use your Discovery Benefits Debit Card to pay for eligible services and products. - Payments are automatically withdrawn from your FSA, so you don't incur out-of-pocket costs. - Discovery Benefits Debit Card purchases need to be verified to satisfy the IRS.
+- Use your Discovery Benefits debit card to pay for eligible services and products. - Payments are automatically withdrawn from your FSA, so you don't incur out-of-pocket costs. - Discovery Benefits debit card purchases need to be verified to satisfy IRS requirements.
 Some merchants can provide all the IRS-required information right at the point of sale.
-Other purchases will need to be verified with receipts and dates and type of service. - Learn more about substantiation on the following pages. - Receive one card when you enroll. - Request additional cards for your spouse and dependents 18 years of age or older for free. - No fee for replacing lost or stolen cards.
+Other purchases will need to be verified with receipts and dates and type of service.
+(Learn more about substantiation on the following pages.) - Receive one card when you enroll. - Request additional cards for your spouse and dependents I8 years of age or older for free. - · There's no fee for replacing lost or stolen cards.